ShUbHkHaNdElWaL493/skarpulator/README.md

 2. Launching the sim inside a container.
 The following things need to be done next:
 1. Connecting the container nodes with the base computer nodes.
+2. Creating a MoveIt config for the robot.
-2. Integrating the robot with MoveIt2.
+3. Integrating the robot with MoveIt2.

 ---